Asymmetric Temperature Variations In Protoplanetary disks: I. Linear Theory, Corotating Spirals, and Ring Formation: Linear Perturbation Theory

 Comparing these equations with those for the planet-disk interaction problem (e.g., Equations (17)-(19) in \cite{Miranda2020}), we can see that the only additional terms are those involving $\Upsilon_m/L_{\Sigma}$ in the source term $\Psi_m$ (last line of Equation \ref{eq:Phim}).
 This highlights the analogy between temperature-induced perturbations and those caused by external potentials.

 Singularity occurs at the Lindblad resonances where $D=0$.
 Both analytical and numerical techniques can be used to treat this singularity \citep{GoldreichTremaine1979}.
-We follow the numerical procedure in \cite{Korycansky1993,Miranda2019} to solve this equation with the outgoing WKB wave boundary conditions { (the details are given in the Appendix of \citealt{Miranda2019}).
-These conditions allow waves to leave the domain freely and no incoming waves enter the domain.} To simplify the problem, we further assume that the amplitude of the temperature variation is a constant fraction of the background temperature with $\Upsilon_m(R)= f_{sh,m }c_{s,T0}(R)^2$.
+We follow the numerical procedure in \cite{Korycansky1993,Miranda2019} to solve this equation with the outgoing WKB wave boundary conditions (the details are given in the Appendix of \citealt{Miranda2019}).
+These conditions allow waves to leave the domain freely and no incoming waves enter the domain.
+To simplify the problem, we further assume that the amplitude of the temperature variation is a constant fraction of the background temperature with $\Upsilon_m(R)= f_{sh,m }c_{s,T0}(R)^2$, the same as our direct numerical simulations.

 By solving the second-order ODE with appropriate boundary conditions, we can determine the disk's response to temperature perturbations.
 We will confirm the results from linear calculations with those from direct numerical simulations.